aws-samples/amazon-bedrock-rag/README.md

 - Make note of the S3 bucket name shown at BackendStack.DocsBucketName output.

 ### Amazon Bedrock foundational model
-This solution utilizes **Anthropic Claude Instant** foundation model during the retrieval and generation phase, and **Amazon Titan Embeddings G1 - Text** model for the knowledge base embedding model.
+This solution allows users to select which foundational model they want to use during the retrieval and generation phase.
+The default model is **Anthropic Claude Instant**.
+For the knowledge base embedding model, this solution uses **Amazon Titan Embeddings G1 - Text** model.
 Make sure you have [access to these foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).

+### Upload web content
+This solution initializes the web data source with the url `https://www.aboutamazon.com/news/amazon-offices`.
+There are two ways the seed urls and filter list can be updated: via the console or using the frontend web url form.
+Note, once you update the seed urls this does not trigger an ingestion job.
+Ingestion jobs occur every 12 days.
+If you wish to change this value, the recurrence schedule can be updated in the `backend-stack.js` file.

 ### Upload content to S3 bucket
 Get a recent publicly available Amazon's annual report and copy it to the S3 bucket name noted previously.
 For a quick test, you can copy the [Amazon's 2022 annual report](https://s2.q4cdn.com/299287126/files/doc_financials/2023/ar/Amazon-2022-Annual-Report.pdf) using the [AWS S3 Console](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).